 Located right in the centre of Shiraz, the Pars Museum and the Nazar Garden (bagh-e nazar) in which it is based provide an excellent example of Zand-era architecture, as well as housing the burial site of the dynasty’s founder: Karim Khan Zand.
 The 18th-century garden is a delight to wander around, but the decorated, octagonal central pavilion is the highlight.
 Converted into a museum in the 1930s, it displays examples of Zand weaponry, colourful frescoes, watercolour paintings and some old, handwritten Qurans.
 The museum is inexpensive and well worth a visit for the stunning interior ceiling alone.

-Haft Tanan is much-underrated stone museum located very near the famous Quran Gate at the entrance to the city.
-It houses a broad collection of stone blocks, offcuts, and reliefs from the length and breadth of Persian history.
+Haft Tanan is a much-underrated stone museum located very near the famous Quran Gate at the entrance to the city.
+It houses a broad collection of stone blocks, offcuts and reliefs from the length and breadth of Persian history.
 Particularly fascinating are the differing calligraphic styles carved onto the stones, including Kufic and Nastaliq scripts.
 The museum takes its name (which means “seven bodies”) from the seven unmarked gravestones situated there, which are said to belong to seven dervishes from Shirazi history.

-Afif-Abad complex boasts a large garden with some exemplary Persian landscaping, decked with orange trees, palm trees, and flower beds.
-The palace at the center of the garden is now home to a magnificent military museum, chronicling the weaponry of Iran’s armed forces from the Safavid era through to the modern period.
+The Afif-Abad complex boasts a large garden with some exemplary Persian landscaping, decked with orange trees, palm trees and flower beds.
+The palace at the centre of the garden is now home to a magnificent military museum, chronicling the weaponry of Iran’s armed forces from the Safavid era through to the modern period.
 Safavid swords, Qajar rifles, Pahlavi tanks – military history enthusiasts will have a field day exploring the evolution of Iran’s armaments.
 For reluctant companions of military history enthusiasts, the gardens and the architecture should be enough to hold your interest.